justinmahar/react-pdf-builder/README.md

 ## Why use React PDF Builder?

-While the underlying project, [react-pdf](https://react-pdf.org/), gives you everything you need to build a beautiful PDF... you will need to build it completely from scratch.
+This framework's underlying library, [react-pdf](https://react-pdf.org/), gives you everything you need to build a beautiful PDF, and is likely the best React PDF renderer that exists.

+And while it's definitely amazing in its own right... you'll have to build your PDF entirely from scratch.

 There are no headings, no tables, no buttons, no lists.
 Instead, you'll have to define styles for every single element in your PDF.

-This can be a huge hassle when all you want is to build your PDF!
+This can be a huge hassle when all you want is to start building!

 Enter React PDF Builder.